NathanHarrington/NathanHarrington.github.io/content/posts/learning_line_drawing.md

 Tags: business model canvas

-## Learn to draw for communication

-There is deep value in hand drawing iconagraphy as well to provide that text+visualization communication method.
+There is deep value in hand drawing iconagraphy to provide the text *and* visualization communication method.
 The icons provided by strategyzer and others seem ill-suited for hand re-creation by developing artists.